aiidalab/aiidalab-docker-stack/README.md

 ### Creating a release

-To create a regular release, that means a release following the standard versionig scheme (2022.1001 and so on), use `bumpver`.
+To create a regular release, that means a release following the standard versioning scheme (2022.1001 and so on), use `bumpver`.
 For this, set up your development environment and then execute

 ```console
 bumpver update
 ```
-This will update the README.md file, make a commit, tag it, and then push it to the repository to kick-off the build and release flow.
+This will update the README.md file, make a commit, tag it, and then push it to the repository to kick off the build and release flow.

 ## Deploy AiiDAlab with AiiDAlab Launch